opendocsg/slw-judgments-backfill/2018_SGHC_227/report.md

 11     Four c reditors, who had objec ted to the voluntary arrangement, then filed applic ations under s 54 of the Ac t to set aside the c reditors’ approval of the voluntary arrangement.
 These were (i) CIMB Sec urities (Singapore) Pte Ltd (“CIMB”); (ii) Citibank; (iii) KGI Sec urities (Singapore) Pte Ltd (“KGI”); and (iv) OUE Lippo Healthc are Limited (“OUELH”), formerly known as International Healthway Corporation Ltd.

 12     The applic ations were heard in the first instanc e by Valerie Thean J on 14 Marc h 2018.
 After hearing parties, Thean J held that s 54(1)( _b_ ) of the Ac t was satisfied in that there were material irregularities in the c onduc t of the c reditors’ meeting, arising from the nominee’s dec isions and the applic ant’s lac k of disc losure.
 The judge ac c ordingly set aside the approval for the voluntary arrangement at the hearing and direc ted that no further c reditors’ meetings be held.
-As mentioned earlier, the grounds of Thean J’s dec ision are in _Re Aathar Ah Kong Andrew_ [2018] SGHC 124.
+As mentioned earlier, the grounds of Thean J’s dec ision are in _Re Aathar Ah Kong Andrew_ <span class="citation">[2018] SGHC 124</span>.

 13     The applic ant appealed against Thean J’s dec ision.
 He felt it nec essary to file a total of four appeals – Civil Appeal Nos 60 to 63 of 2018 – bec ause eac h of the c reditors named at [11] above had filed a separate applic ation to set aside the c reditors’ approval, all of whic h had been allowed.
 Following this, the applic ant then filed the applic ation seeking an extension of the interim order made on 11 July 2017 until the determination of his four appeals by the Court of Appeal.
 The extension sought was pursuant to s 45(4) of the Ac t.